tomaszradwan/discrete_knapsack_problem/README.md

 1. In folder "Algorithms" add class with the new algorithm.

 2. Open file "SelectAglorithm.php" and:

     a) add require './Algorithms/file_name_with_new_algoritm.php';

-    b) add new case in switch
+    b) add new case in switch with the implementation of a new class of algorithm

-3. Open file README.md add the name of new algorithm to section "List of Algorithms"
+3. Open file README.md add ID number(from switch) and the name of new algorithm to section "List of Algorithms"

 =========================================

 __**List of Algorithms**__

-_**1. Algorithm Approximate**_
+_**1 => Algorithm Approximate**_